graphql-community/graphql-directive-auth/README.md

 ## Custom behaviour of authentication functions

-If you need custom Authentication you can pass your authenticated function to the main `AuthDirective` functions.
+If you need custom Authentication you can pass your authentication function to the main `AuthDirective` functions.
+Your authentication function should return an object which will be available via `context.auth`.

 Authentication function signature: